-62. Penalties.-
+62. Penalties

-- (1) Any person who contravenes any of the provisions of these Bylaws shall be guilty of an offence. - (2) Any person who continues to commit an offence after notice has been served on him/her to cease committing such offence or after he/she has been convicted of such offence shall be guilty of a continuing offence. - (3) Any person who knows or has reason to suspect or should reasonably have known or suspected that any electrical installation or apparatus or any radio aerial or support thereof on or over any premises owned or occupied by him is in a condition likely to be dangerous to himself or to any other person, or to cause damage to the service connection or supply mains shall be guilty of an offence unless he shall immediately either report the same to the Service Provider. - (4) Any person convicted of an offence under this Bylaw shall be liable to a fine or to imprisonment imposed by a competent Court, or in the case of a continuing offence, to an additional fine or additional imprisonment determined by such a Court or to both such additional fine and imprisonment for each day on which such offence is continued. - (5) Every person committing a breach of the provisions of this Bylaw shall be liable to recompense the Service Authority and/or the Service Provider for any loss or damage suffered or sustained by it in consequence of such breach.
+- (1) Any person who contravenes any of the provisions of sections 5, 7, 13, 14, 20, 25, 26, 27, 29, 30 and 39 of this by-law shall be guilty of an offence. - [subsection (1) substituted by section 7(a) of the Electricity Supply Amendment By-law, 2017] - (2) Any person who continues to commit an offence after notice has been served on him/her to cease committing such offence or after he/she has been convicted of such offence shall be guilty of a continuing offence. - (3) Any person convicted of an offence under this by-law for which no penalty is expressly provided shall be liable to a fine not exceeding ten thousand rands or imprisonment for a period not exceed six months or to such imprisonment without the option of a fine or to both such fine and such imprisonment and, in the case of a continuing offence, to an additional fine not exceeding two hundred rands or additional imprisonment for a period not exceeding ten days or to such additional imprisonment without the option of a fine or to both such additional fine and imprisonment for each day on which such offence is continued. - (4) Every person committing a breach of the provisions of this by-law shall be liable to recompense the Service Authority and/or the Service Provider for any loss or damage suffered or sustained by it in consequence of such breach.